loginvijayan/trading-indicators/README.md

 Notes about auto-detect and TradingView limitations
 - Pine Script cannot pass runtime (series) strings into `request.security`.
 That means the script cannot programmatically request option symbols whose names are constructed at runtime.
-- To work around this, the script computes suggestion strings for ATM/ITM option symbols (based on the underlying NIFTY daily open and nearest 50 strike) and displays them in the table for copy/paste.
+- To work around this, the script computes suggestion strings for ATM/ITM option symbols (based on the underlying NIFTY daily open and nearest 50 strike) and makes them available in the code for copy/paste.
+You can enable the `Auto-detect` toggle and copy the suggestions into the manual symbol inputs.

+Important: How statuses are computed
+- The script uses the following checks per instrument (ATM and ITM):
+	- CALL PANIC: Call LTP (last candle close) > yesterday's high AND > today's open
+	- CALL PROFIT BOOKING: Call LTP > yesterday's low AND > today's open
+	- SELL PANIC: Put LTP > yesterday's high AND > today's open
+	- PUT PROFIT BOOKING: Put LTP > yesterday's low AND > today's open
+	- If today's LTP is not above today's open, the instrument is treated as `SIDEWAYS` for that row.

 Status logic
 - The indicator computes simple status categories per the spec using (yesterday + today value) comparisons: